xemantic/java-2-times-faster-than-c/README.md

 with tools like [circuit breakers](https://en.wikipedia.org/wiki/Circuit_breaker_design_pattern).
-If your code represents typical dynamic web stack, with data retrieved from the database, possibly streamed, and converted to JSON on the fly, each request typically involves myriads of new data instances of unpreditable size in the pipeline, which are immediately discarded at the end of the request.
+If your code represents typical dynamic web stack, with data retrieved from the database, possibly streamed, and converted to JSON on the fly, each request typically involves myriads of new data instances of unpredictable size in the pipeline, which are immediately discarded at the end of the request.
 The goal is to minimize the response time and virtual machines seem to greatly contribute to that.

-## Myths
+## Myths and Urban Legends of modern computing :)

 Just to recapitulate the myths associated with virtual machines and automatic memory management: